Home U.S. Labor Laws Georgia Labor Laws

 The penalty for failing to pay employees as required can result in fines up to $1,000 per violation.
 Employers may also be required to serve up to 12 months in prison for willful violations, in addition to paying back wages to employees.

 Georgia does not have specific laws mandating meal or rest breaks.
-However, if a company policy or a collective bargaining agreement guarantees breaks and an employer fails to honor that, legal action may be pursued on the basis of a breach of contract.
+If a company policy or collective bargaining agreement guarantees breaks, an employer who fails to honor it may face a breach of contract claim.

 If an employer violates overtime pay rules under the FLSA, employees can recover unpaid wages, and employers may be liable for double damages (liquidated damages).
 Willful misclassification of employees can lead to additional penalties and fines.